Blog post

 Okay, who hasn't dreamed of living in a fairytale castle?
 We're talking turrets, towers, moats, maybe even a dragon or two (okay, maybe not dragons, but still!).
 Castles are just dripping with history, romance, and that magical feeling that makes you want to explore every hidden passage and secret chamber.
 These are the most breathtaking castles, offering the best of fairytale castles.

-Fairytale Dreams: Most Breathtaking Castles in Europe
+Fairytale Dreams: Most Beautiful Castles in Europe

-Neuschwanstein Castle, Germany: This is it – the ultimate fairytale castle.
-King Ludwig II built this beauty as a retreat, and it’s basically a real-life Disney castle (it’s said to be one of the inspirations for Sleeping Beauty’s castle).
+• Neuschwanstein Castle, Germany: This is it – the ultimate fairytale castle.
+King Ludwig II built this beauty as a retreat, and it's a real-life Disney castle (it's said to be one of the inspirations for Sleeping Beauty's castle).

-Alcázar of Segovia, Spain: This castle looks like it was plucked straight out of a storybook.
-It’s perched on a cliff overlooking the city, and it’s said to be one of the inspirations for Disney’s Cinderella Castle.
+• Alcázar of Segovia, Spain: This castle looks like it was plucked straight out of a storybook.
+It's perched on a cliff overlooking the city, and it's said to be one of the inspirations for Disney's Cinderella Castle.

-Trakai Island Castle, Lithuania: A stunning red-brick castle, accessible via a long wooden bridge.
+• Trakai Island Castle, Lithuania: A stunning red-brick castle, accessible via a long wooden bridge.

 Legends and Lore: Castles with Fascinating Histories